CJPG-FM

 CJPG-FM is a Canadian radio station being licensed to Portage la Prairie, Manitoba, serving the Central Plains Region broadcasting at 96.5 FM with a hot adult contemporary format branded as Mix 96.
 This radio station also provides local news, sports and weather to its listeners.
-The station is currently owned by Golden West Broadcasting, and is located at 2390 Sissons Drive, along with sisterstations CFRY and CHPO-FM.
+The station is currently owned by Golden West Broadcasting, and is located at 2390 Sissons Drive, along with sister stations CFRY and CHPO-FM.
 While the transmitter is located west of Portage La Prairie.